AlbertoNessi/albyIntelligence/AI_README.md

+# Roadmap
+- Create a button to update the semantic index
+- Log the updated timestamp into `LastIndexUpdate` entity
+-

 ### Working queries
 - Who wants to buy dad's a adapter for the iPhone?
 - What are the ideas about the present for dad's birthday?